MrSuicideParrot/espressobin-kali/README.md

 ## Limitations

 Great parts of the limitations of this board is the Topaz Networking Switch.
 The driver offloads the packets for the physical switch if you enable a bridge between two ports.
-Because of this, you are unable to intercept packages.
+Because of this, you are unable to intercept packets.

 I also try to bypass this situation creating a bridge for each interface and connected them with a veth, but I didn't succeed either.